tjgran01/cfilemanual/marksmanual/README.md

 4. The settings should match the image below.

-5. Click okay, and ensure that the USB connection on the Raspberry Pi is connected to COM port 2 of the ETG-4000.
+5. Click OK to close the window, and ensure that the USB connection on the Raspberry Pi is connected to COM port 2 of the ETG-4000.

-## The MP150 BIOPAC device:
+### The MP150 BIOPAC device:

-In the top dropdown menu, you will want to set the
+The Raspberry Pi should already be wired up to recieve marks from the Raspberry Pi, but if you are setting it up from scratch:

+1. You will want to connect a ground pin on the Raspberry Pi's GPIO board to the hole labeled GND on the MP150 device.
+2. Connect any (the scripts currently use pin 5) GPIO pin on the Raspberry Pi's board to the 'Digital I/O' '0' input on the MP150.
+  - Note: **If you are using a pin other than pin 5 on the GPIO board** `GPIO.setmode(GPIO.BOARD)` **for numbering convention of the pins.
+Change the variable** `pin` **in the script** `rcev_marks.py`.